 With the sophistication of security breaches increasing every day, relying only on usernames and passwords to secure users' accounts is no longer an option.
 It's essential to add additional layers of security to filter out unauthorized users.
 This is possible using two-factor authentication (2FA), a method in which users' identities are verified with additional authentication methods like biometrics, Google Authenticator, and YubiKey.

-With ADSelfService Plus' 2FA for Windows server login feature enabled, users have to authenticate themselves in two successive stages to access their Windows machines.
+With ADSelfService Plus' 2FA for Windows logon feature enabled, users have to authenticate themselves in two successive stages to access their Windows machines.
 The first level of authentication happens using their usual Windows AD credentials.
-For the second level of authentication, admins can configure one or more authentication factors that ADSelfService Plus offers.
+For the second level of authentication, admins can choose from the wide range of authentication factors that ADSelfService Plus offers, including:

 ADSelfService Plus offers 19 different authentication factors for admins to choose from.
 These ensure that even if an unauthorized user gains access to a user's credentials, they still cannot gain access to the user's machine.

 Admins can customize ADSelfService Plus' Windows 2FA feature to suit their organization's needs as follows:

 Machine-based 2FA is a feature that ADSelfService Plus offers in which 2FA is triggered during logon based on the device's policy settings and not the user's account settings.
 When this feature is enabled, all users logging on to a particular machine must prove their identities using 2FA.
 Admins can configure authentication methods for device-based 2FA from a range of authenticators similar to those available in ADSelfService Plus' Windows logon 2FA feature.
 Learn more